coringao/osmose-emulator/README.md

 -Joystick support, congigurable button assignement.
 -Drag and drop your ROMS into the emulator window to run games.

-*Due to the huge number of game gear/sms (around 1300) roms, games have not been deeply tested.
+* Due to the huge number of Game Gear/SMS ROMs (around 1300), games have not been deeply tested.

 ____________________________________________________________________________________